-Gwen came to the UK from St Helena in 1955 at 20 years old to work at Kimberley Hall, Norfolk.
-She now lives in Norwich.
+Gwen came to the UK from St Helena in 1955 at 20 years old to work at Kimberley Hall, Norfolk, along with her sister.
+Since then she lived in Norwich.

 From St Helena to Norfolk